ccrome/whoismakingnews/content/homepage/welcome.md

 ---
 Hi, I'm Kristen Browde, and this site was set up because people wanted to see the data that goes into my TikTok series, Who's Making News for Sex Crimes Involving Childen.
-The collection of data started in mid-February 2023, and, as you'll see below, the data unambiguously debunks the claims made by some right wing politicians and religious figures who assert that the LGBTQ+ population is responsible for "grooming" or attacking children.
+The collection of data started in mid-February 2023, and, as you'll see below, the data unambiguously debunks the claims made by some right wing politicians and some in the religion industry who assert that the LGBTQ+ population is responsible for "grooming" or attacking children.

 ####
 Who is actually committing crimes against children?